 Each Qualified Bidder is full pre-contracted prior to joining the Openn Negotiation.
 Bidders are contracted to purchase the property should they be the highest bidder once the reserve price has been met.

 Dummy bids are impossible with an Openn Negotiation.

-As stated under the contract conditions, if the Auctioneer reasonably determines that a technical problem has occurred or one or more of the Qualified Bidders is experiencing difficulty with the App, the Auctioneer can cancel and then restart the Negotiation.
+As stated under the contract conditions, if the Auctioneer reasonably determines that a technical problem has occurred or one or more of the Qualified Bidders is experiencing difficulty with the App, the Auctioneer can extend the negotiation to a future date.

-In this circumstance, the Qualified Bidder shall be bound by any prior bid and shall be free to recommence bidding at any amount the Qualified Bidder wishes.
+In this circumstance, the Qualified Bidders shall be bound by any prior bid and shall be free to recommence bidding at any amount the Qualified Bidder wishes.

 Once the reserve has been met, it cannot be changed.

-No. Under the terms and conditions of an Openn Negotiation, the seller is not allowed to undertake a vendors bid, or cause a bid to be made on their behalf.
+Under the terms and conditions of an Openn Negotiation, the seller is not allowed to instruct or make a vendor bid, or cause a bid to be made on their behalf.

-You will generally be sitting with the Agent throughout the Final Bidding Stage.
-This allows direct discussion regarding any change in reserve price and bidding increments and to sign off on the final purchase price that is determined by the bidding on the Openn App.
+The owners will generally be sitting with the Agent throughout the Final Bidding Stage although they can connect via Skype from anywhere in the world.
+This allows direct discussion with the Seller regarding any change in reserve price and bidding increments and to sign off on the final purchase price that is determined by the bidding on the Openn App.

 No, the whole premise of having buyers Terms Accepted is that it allows the maximum possible number of buyers to participate on a level playing field.